system-er/YaGoSl/README.md

 - _input function for key and mouse-events
 - new command load_resource
 - new commands set_property_object and instantiate (refCounted objects are hardcoded, add missing refCounted...)
-- new commands randint, randfloat, new example node3d.nut in directory examples
+- new commands randint, randfloat, srand and new example node3d.nut in directory examples